Efficient Multi-Precision Computation of Bessel Functions for Real Orders and Complex Arguments with Fortran Implementation -- Part I: The Modified Bessel Function of the First Kind, $I_\nu(z)$: Introduction

-Given these limitations and challenges, there is an evident need for more accessible, well-structured, and computationally efficient algorithms and implementations that support both double- and quad-precision arithmetic.
-The present work makes a significant contribution toward addressing this need by developing a novel approach, with a Fortran implementation, to compute modified Bessel functions of the first kind with real-order and complex arguments.
-Although our method shares many features with Algorithm~644, it differs in many details, especially for intermediate values of $(\nu, z)$.
-The implementation is designed to run efficiently in both double- and quad-precision arithmetic, offering enhanced performance and greater adaptability to modern computational frameworks.
-In double precision, our implementation is at least as accurate as Algorithm~644, and is usually significantly faster (up to $2\times$, depending on $\nu, z$).
-This code provides an efficient means of calculating the function with accuracies exceeding 26 significant digits in quad precision, making it not only a reliable and efficient tool for function evaluation across a range of applications, but also a robust reference for accuracy benchmarking.
-Furthermore, the algorithm is fully described within the following paper, as summarized in Fig.~1, including all parameters of the boundaries in $(\nu,z)$ space between different approximations.
+Given these limitations and challenges, there is a clear need for more accessible, well-structured, and computationally efficient algorithms and implementations that support both double- and quadruple-precision arithmetic.
+The present work makes a significant contribution toward meeting this need by developing a novel approach, implemented in \texttt{Fortran}, for computing modified Bessel functions of the first kind with real order (both positive and negative) and complex arguments.
+The proposed method introduces new mathematical formulations, extends the range of applicability of previously available techniques, and is designed for high efficiency in both double- and quadruple-precision arithmetic, thereby offering enhanced performance and improved adaptability to modern computational environments.

+In double precision, our implementation achieves accuracy comparable to or exceeding that of Algorithm~644 across most of the computational domain for $\nu > 0$, and it remains more accurate near the underflow boundaries.
+Despite this higher accuracy, the method is typically faster—by up to a factor of two on average, depending on $\nu$ and $z$.
+In addition, our implementation supports computations for $\nu < 0$, which are not available in Amos' original code.
+Furthermore, the quadruple-precision version extends the reliable computational domain and enables function evaluations with accuracies exceeding 26 significant digits, making the present algorithm not only a reliable and efficient tool for scientific and engineering applications but also a robust reference standard for accuracy benchmarking.